 Besides, most users who want to offload the small amount of memory and processing overhead from their computer or mobile device, should choose to terminate their VPN connection at the router.
 That way, the router will do all the heavy lifting regarding data encryption and decryption.

-To do so, all a user needs is a router that has been flashed with DD-WRT or Tomato firmware.
+To do so, all a user needs is a router that has been flashed with DD-WRT or Tomato firmware (check out our guide on how to install DD-WRT on your router).

 - Exceptional data security using AES-256 encryption